lbriais/internet_box_logger/README.md

 ## Contributing

-Basically, to contribute you may want to:

-* create the module to gather information from your box.
-* build the Kibana report to display information.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Basically, to contribute you may want to:

+* create the module to gather information from your box.
+* build the Kibana report to display information.
+* Update the tests accordingly

 That's all folks.